Former coal miner turns his life aroundOctober 18, 2016

 Thanks to DCMT, Vires is receiving tuition-free workforce skills training at Hazard Community and Technical College and well on his way to becoming a certified auto mechanic.

-“The Displaced Coal Miners Training program has made a big difference for someone who’s been laid off from the failing coal industry,” Vires said.
+“The Displaced Coal Miner Training program has made a big difference for someone who’s been laid off from the failing coal industry,” Vires said.
 “The training has allowed me to stay in the region without having to look for another job outside Perry County.”

 Vires has completed two semesters at Hazard Community & Technical College and has one more year to go before he receives an associate’s degree in automotive technology.